ellisalgernon/PS-tmp/README.md

 * **Windows**
   * Your operating system must be up-to-date; at *least* Windows 10 version 22H2 build 19045.5198.
 * **Antivirus/Firewall**
-  * Third-party AVs will interfere during the installation and often even during play.
-Creating exceptions is usually not sufficient, and not recommended for security reasons.
-Windows Defender is fine and all you need nowadays; uninstall anything else.
+  * Third-party antivirus programs often interfere with installation and gameplay.
+Creating exceptions is usually ineffective and not recommended for security reasons.
+Windows Defender is sufficient and all you need—uninstall any other antivirus software.
 * **Overlays**
   * Game overlays have been under suspicion to cause instability, so it is generally recommended to turn them off.
 That includes the Steam overlay.
 * **[Skyrim Special Edition (Steam)](https://store.steampowered.com/app/489830/The_Elder_Scrolls_V_Skyrim_Special_Edition/)**